Publishing

 Each artifact is associated with the specific step that created it in a session.

-To publish a Dash app artifact:
+To publish an artifact:

-2. Select Publish on that step.
+- Select Publish on that step.

 Note